Ozzyris/online-board-game/README.md

 - [x] An empty notification is sent when the raft is is updated
 - [x] When a user has too many card, it break the organisation.
 - [x] Certain screen the number are too high in height.
+- [x] "Alex perso left the lobby" appearing at wrong time!
+- [ ] Escape empty chat box
+- [ ] when sick / cure / dead, don't allow to display card to the other player + update de modal card title
+- [ ] Les timers des notifications sont ensemblent.
+- [ ] Bug d'affichage sur ma tv pour la carte météo & raft
 - [ ] Sometime showing a card is not working well.
-- [x] "Alex perso left the lobby" appearing at wrong time!
 - [ ] The user status is not update when reconnected.
-- [ ] Les timers des notifications sont ensemblent.